truhuis/project-story/README.md

 ## What is Truhuis
 **Truhuis** is primarily a word that did not exist until today.
 This word is formed from the combination of the first three letters of the English word _“true”_ and the Dutch word _“huis”_ - meaning “house” in English and is pronounced almost the same.

-> Truhuis aims to improve Real Estate buying and selling methods using the public Ethereum Blockchain (ERC-721) and smart contracts.
+> Truhuis aims to improve Real Estate buying, selling, and ownership methods using the public Ethereum Blockchain (ERC-721) and smart contracts.

 ## What Truhuis does